Installing packages using pip and virtual environments¶

 py -m pip install "requests[security]"

-pip can install a package directly from source, for example:
+pip can install a package directly from its source code.
+For example, to install

 cd google-auth